MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing4.md

 # Example 4: Subtract 3D objects
 ## Introduction
 In this example, we load an image and render it as `WEMIsoSurface`.
-Then we create a 3-dimensional `SoCylinder` and subtract the cylinder from the initial WEM.
+Then we create a 3-dimensional `SoSphere` and subtract the sphere from the initial WEM.

 ## Steps to do
 ### Develop your network